Michael Cheika: 2022–2023

-In the following round (four), Argentina suffered there heaviest defeat to New Zealand since 1997, losing 53–3.
+In the following round (four), Argentina suffered their heaviest defeat to New Zealand since 1997, losing 53–3.
 In very wet conditions, it took Argentina thirty-two minutes of play to finally score any points, coming through the boot of Emiliano Boffelli, by which point they had already conceded two tries and a penalty goal (score reading 17–3).
 Conceding over double the amount of turnovers as New Zealand, Argentina went on scoreless while the All Blacks scored an additional five tries by the end of the match.
 The loss to New Zealand put Argentina last on the Rugby Championship table, having been first for the previous two rounds (13 August – 3 September 2022).
 Despite the heavy defeat, Argentina went up one ranking (7th to 6th), due to Australia (whom was in sixth, one placing above Argentina) losing at home to South Africa by more than fifteen points in the same round.

 In the same month (September 2022), former Australia scrum-half under Michael Cheika, Will Genia, said he could see the return of Cheika coaching Australia.
 Genia told Fox Sports Australia, "I can see it [Cheika returning as coach of Australia] and I would love to see it because I know he still harbours aspirations for it," adding: "He loves coaching".